wix-incubator/petri/mydoc/filters.md

 *Note:* You may specify multiple header/cookie/param names and they will each be resolved by the order of the list.
 When the resolver finds a value, the solution process completes.
 In case the value is not resolved, the  reslover defaults to the default behaviour.

-Setting default behaviour for a resolver is done using its `defaultResolution` function, as can be seen in [CountryResolver's defaultResolution function](https://github.com/wix/petri/blob/master/laboratory-servlet-api-integration/src/main/java/com/wixpress/petri/laboratory/Resolvers.scala#L44)
+The default behaviour for a resolver can be found in its `defaultResolution` function, as can be seen for example in [CountryResolver's defaultResolution function](https://github.com/wix/petri/blob/master/laboratory-servlet-api-integration/src/main/java/com/wixpress/petri/laboratory/Resolvers.scala#L44)

 In case you need any custom data conversion, you can add your own converter per each filter.

 For example: if userId is passed as base64 encoded in some header, you can write a custom Converter which decodes the user id:

 ```scala
 package com.mycomp.petri.converters
 class SampleBase64UserIdConverter extends Converter[UUID] {